 Once you’ve visited Valletta, go to the Upper Barrakka Gardens and take the lift for heading to the jetty where the ferry will bring you to three cities.
 They are certainly the richest areas in history, the most fascinating and characteristic in all of Malta.
 Senglea (L’Isla), Cospicua (Bormla), and Birgu (Vittoriosa) are just situated in front of the Maltese capital and walking through its alleys is like to back in time.
 Breath the history of Malta and visit exciting attractions such as Gardijola Gardens, St. Lawrence’s Church, the Inquisitor Palace, the Maritime Museum and Fort Saint Angelo.

 The ferry will drop you off in the city of Birgu after a short ride (round trip 2.80 euro).
-The best way to explore the 3 cities is to wander around on foot; therefore, we suggest to start your visit from Senglea and end it up at Fort St Angelo in Birgu.
+The best way to explore the 3 cities is to wander around on foot; therefore, we suggest starting your visit from Senglea and ending it at Fort St Angelo in Birgu.
 The walk with the visit to all the attractions takes around 4 hours.
 If you don’t want to walk, you can catch a motorised touristic train next to the Birgu Gate that runs every hour (a 5-minute walk from the ferry terminal).

 The ancient capital of Malta, also known as the “Silent City” or the “Noble City“, is situated on the hill at the centre of the Island, and it is a must for tourists.
 Its incredible mixture of Baroque and medieval architecture and narrow streets enclosed by high walls make this tiny town one of the most visited spots of the whole of Malta.
 The 17th century St. Paul Cathedral stands out with its beautiful interior richly decorated among the city’s attractions.
 Mdina has also been chosen as a location for many movies and series.
 Recently the Gate of Mdina was used for the popular Tv Series “Game of Thrones“.